Fold-transversal surface code cultivation

 \subsection{Tailoring cultivation to experiments}

-We now examine the performance of $\ket{Y}$ state preparation under experimentally motivated noise.
-We expect these conclusions to extend to $\ket{H_\mathrm{XY}}$ MSC.
-Typically, single-qubit gates are less noisy than two-qubit gates, and non-local gates have lower fidelities than local gates.
-Moreover, for neutral atom architectures, idle errors are an insignificant portion of the error budget.
-Consequently, we consider a physically motivated noise model (PM) with no idle errors, single-qubit uniform depolarizing noise at a rate $p/10$, and local (non-local) two-qubit gates with uniform two-qubit depolarizing noise at a rate $p~(5p)$.
+Finally, we examine the performance of our protocol under a noise model inspired by non-local architectures such as neutral atoms.
+Broadly speaking, in quantum systems with non-local operations, single-qubit gates are less noisy than two-qubit gates, and local gates are less noisy than non-local gates.
+Moreover, for neutral atoms, idle errors are an insignificant portion of the error budget.
+For simplicity, we simulate the preparation of $\ket{Y}$ as, based on the results of the previous section, we expect its trends to extend to $\ket{H\XY}$ cultivation.

+We consider two physically{-}motivated noise models, denoted PM1 and PM5.
+In these noise models, there are no idle errors, single-qubit gates have uniform depolarizing noise at a rate $p/10$, and local multi-qubit gates have uniform depolarizing noise at a rate $p$.
+The two models differ in the noise strength assigned to non-local multi-qubit gates.
+In PM1 these gates experience uniform depolarizing noise at a rate $p$ (the same as local multi-qubit gates), and in PM5 they have a higher noise rate $5p$.
 We also use a more natural gate set for neutral atom qubits, and decompose CX gates into CZ gates and local single-qubit rotations.

 Note that cultivation requires the state to be in the $+1$ eigenspace of all stabilizers.
-If using hook injection, this necessitates fast measurement-conditioned feedback, which may not be experimentally desirable.
-Consequently, we replace hook injection in our protocol by optimized unitary state preparation followed by a subset of stabilizer measurements.
-Importantly, fast feedback based on the stabilizer measurements is not required in this injection strategy, which is described in more detail in~\cref{app:injection}.
+If using measurement-based injection, this necessitates fast measurement-conditioned feedback, which may not be experimentally desirable.
+Here, we use optimized unitary state preparation followed by a subset of stabilizer measurements.
+Importantly, fast feedback based on the stabilizer measurements is not required in this injection strategy, which is described in more detail in~\cref{app:alts}.

-With these modifications,~\cref{fig:metricomps} presents the performance of our cultivation strategy under SD6 and PM noise models with $p=10^{-3}$.
-We observe that the PM noise model leads to reduced LERs compared to SD6 even though non-local gates are heavily penalized.
-This indicates that the protocol is largely limited by single-qubit and idling errors.
-Further, our protocol requires less expected attempts for a given LER compared to~\cite{vaknin2025magic} which studies a noise model less stringent than PM (see Fig. 8 in~\cite{vaknin2025magic})~\footnote{Note that~\cite{vaknin2025magic} does not include any non-local gates, so all two-qubit gates have the same error rate of $p$.
-Moreover, CX gates are not decomposed into CZ and single-qubit gates.}.
+\Cref{fig:metricomps} shows the performance of our protocol under these noise models with $p=10^{-3}$, compared to the standard depolarizing noise model (SD6) used in previous sections.
+We observe that PM noise models leads to reduced LERs compared to SD6 even when non-local gates are heavily penalized.
+This indicates that the protocol is largely limited by single-qubit gates and idling errors.
+Furthermore, our protocol requires less expected attempts for a given LER compared to Ref.~\cite{vaknin2025magic}.